tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 Welcome students to the class and explain that they will be reviewing and practicing technical interview guidelines in a mock peer-review setting.

-* Students will overview the problem-solving strategies and as well as the discussion guidelines and then run their own peer interviews for the rest of class.
+* Students will review the problem-solving strategies as well as the discussion guidelines, and then run their own peer interviews for the rest of class.

 * For the mock peer-review sessions, each student will have 25 minutes to work through a problem.
-Once the 25 minutes is up, students will switch.
-They will have 5 minutes to review feedback with each other before rotating pairs or interview questions.
+Once time is up, students will switch.
+They will have five minutes to review feedback with each other before rotating pairs or interview questions.

-* Emphasize that the purpose of these workshops is not primarily to find the correct answers to these questions.
+* Emphasize that the primary purpose of these workshops is not to find the correct answers to these questions.
 Rather, it is to train students to take the right *approach* to problem-solving.
-At this stage, following the guidelines matters more than finding the correct solution.
+At this stage, following the guidelines matters more than finding the solution.
 This is because excellent communication is one of the most sought-after traits interviewers screen for.

 ---